Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Evaluation

-\textbf{Finding 3: Smooth On-Policy Delta data enables stable residual policy.} [Compliant Residual] policy trained with [On-Policy Delta] data has 45\% and 30\% higher success rates than [Compliant Residual] \& [Take-over-Correction] on the two tasks respectively.
-Both residual policies trained with [Take-over-Correction] data sometimes exhibit large noisy motions that trigger task failures, such as retracting the fingers too early in the book flipping task, and pulling the belt forcefully above the large pulley in the belt assembly task.
-On the contrary, residual policies trained with [On-policy Delta] data have much smoother action trajectories and better reflect human's correction intentions, providing suitable magnitudes of corrections.
+\textbf{Finding 3: Smooth On-Policy Delta data enables stable residual policy.} [Compliant Residual] policy has 45\% higher success rate when trained on [On-Policy Delta] data instead of [Take-over-Correction] data on the book flipping task.
+Residual policy trained with [Take-over-Correction] data sometimes exhibits large noisy motions that trigger task failures, such as retracting the fingers too early in the book flipping task.
+On the contrary, the residual policy trained with [On-policy Delta] data has much smoother action trajectories and better reflects human's correction intentions, providing suitable magnitudes of corrections.
+To see the improvements more clearly, we plot robot velocity data around correction starts and ends from 100 episodes of data collections in Fig.~\ref{fig:data_quality_vel}.
+[Take-over-Correction] data contains larger robot velocity magnitude right after control authority switches, especially when robot takes over control from human.
+Moreover, the demonstrator can directly perceive the base policy's intention and the extent of correction being applied through the resistance force when employing the [On-Policy Delta] kinesthetic teaching style correction, thus preventing correction demonstrations from deviating too much from the base policy's state-action distribution.
+Fig.~\ref{fig:data_quality_traj} shows that [On-Policy Delta] introduces less distribution shift compared to [Take-over-Correction].

 \textbf{Finding 4: Retraining base policy is stable but learns correction behavior slowly.} Retraining from scratch with the initial and correction data together leads to policies with stable motions.
-However, its behavior is less affected by the small amount of correction data compared to the dominant portion of initial data, leading to insignificant improvements over the base policy (1.67\% success rate drop on the book task and 5\% increase on the belt task, averaged across all data collection methods).
+However, its behavior is less affected by the small amount of correction data compared to the dominant portion of initial data, leading to insignificant improvements over the base policy (1.67\% success rate drop on the book task averaged across all data collection methods, 18.8\% success rate improve on the belt task, both are much less improvements than [Compliant Residual]).